Model your Partner Accounts

 The pastry shop is owned by Ivette, and the physical stores are located in Marseille, France.
 Ivette also sells pastries through an on-line store.

-The account is therefore configured with a payment product with the MCC 5462, with three stores.
+The Partner Account is therefore configured with a payment product with the MCC 5462, with three stores.
 Two physical stores, and one website.

 When initiating a payment request, the specific store where the purchase is being made needs to be passed to the Partner Payments API.